lehcode/n8n-deploy/docs/core-features/workflows/index.md

 # Push to server (replaces draft ID with server-assigned ID)
 n8n-deploy wf push draft_abc123 --remote production
 # Output: Updating draft ID to server ID xYz789...
-# File renamed: my-workflow.json → xYz789.json
+# Filename preserved: my-workflow.json (not renamed)
 ```

 {: .note }
 > The draft ID is temporary.
-After your first push, the workflow file and database entry are updated with the permanent server-assigned ID.
+After your first push, the database entry is updated with the permanent server-assigned ID.
+Your custom filename is preserved.

 ## 🌟 Workflow Operations